-Do the state/territory's quality standards build on its licensing requirements and other regulatory requirements?
+7.3.4 Do the state/territory's quality standards build on its licensing requirements and other regulatory requirements?

-[] No ---- ----

-[x] Yes.
-If yes, check any links between the state/territory's quality standards and licensing requirements.

-[x] a.
-Requires that a provider r meet basic licensing requirements to qualify for the base level of the ORIS.

-[ ] b.
-Embeds licensing into the QRIS.

-[] c.
-State/territory license is a "rated" license.
+- Yes.
+If yes, check any links between the state/territory's quality standards and licensing requirements - a.
+Requires that a provider meet basic licensing requirements to qualify for the base level of the QRIS. - b.
+Embeds licensing into the QRIS - C. State/territory license is a "rated" license - d.Other. - Describe:

-[ ] d.
-Other.
-Describe:

-7.3.5 Financial or other incentives through QRIS or another quality improvement system a.
-If yes, indicate in the table below which categories of care receive this support.

-Does the state/territory provide financial incentives and other supports designed to expand the full diversity of child care options and help child care providers improve the quality of services that are provided through the QRIS or another system of quality improvement.
+7.3.5 Does the state/territory provide financial incentives and other supports designed to expand the full diversity of child care options and help child care providers improve the quality of services that are provided through the QRIS or another system of quality improvement.